What We Believe

 Humanistic Judaism approaches end of life in the same way it approaches life: realistically.
+We recognize that:

 - The existence of all living beings is finite, and scientists have discovered no evidence that justifies belief in a life hereafter.